RoboticSchools/Arduino/1. Blink LED/README.md

 # Task 1 - Emergency Lights using RED and BLUE LED's

-Sure, here is an Arduino code for an emergency light using red and blue LEDs:
+Here is an Arduino code for an emergency light using red and blue LEDs:

 ```C++
 int redLedPin = 11;  // Define the red LED pin number